Dr John Di Saia, an orange county california plastic surgeon

 We see a few problems like these on occasion, but very rarely do we see all of them in one wound.
 We use sutures underneath the skin to hold tension, so we get much less Cross Hatching.
 We design our incisions to be more curved and even.

 This kind of scarring is that which you often observe after surgery by non-plastic surgeons.
 These other doctors have as their focus to cure the cancer and there is nothing wrong with that unless you'd like to look better afterward.
+In really large cases or in sensitive areas of the body, your "regular" doctor may refer you to a plastic surgeon for care anyway.

 Skin cancers vary in severity from the relatively minor Basal Cell Cancer all the way to the potentially fatal Melanoma.
 There are two main aspects of skin cancer treatment:

 • Removal - obviously removal of the skin cancer is advisable as the tendency is for the lesion to grow or spread.
 Dr Di Saia does remove some skin cancers in the office, but prefers to do complicated cases in the local hospital operating room.
-The removal of many cancers of the face is becoming more frequently accomplished by first sending the patient to a dermatologist for the excision and then having the patient return for the reconstruction.

 On Medical Insurance